cryptiklemur/AssetBundleBuilder/README.md

 ### Recommended: Using Configuration File

-Create a `.assetbundle.toml` file in your project:
+Create a `.assetbundler.toml` file in your project:

 ```toml
 [global]